sumi-devs/sumi-devs/README.md

 ## 🌙 about me
-🌱 i’m currently doing an introductory cloud computing course<br>🧩 i'm also interested in exploring full-stack development
+🌱 i’m currently pursuing a b.tech in computer science and engineering

 ## 🌐 socials